-Donna Tartt (born December 23, 1963) is a Pulitzer-Prize winning Neo-Romanticist writer of upper middle class southern background who, after attending Bennington College in the 1980s, was hailed as an influential late-comer in the "Literary Brat Pack," a group that also includes '80s staple Bret Easton Ellis.
+Donna Tartt (born December 23, 1963) is a Pulitzer-Prize winning American Neo-Romanticist author of upper middle class Southern background who, after attending Bennington College in the 1980s, was hailed as an influential late-comer in the "Literary Brat Pack," a group that also includes '80s staple Bret Easton Ellis.

-In interviews, Donna Tartt has stated that she is Catholic and celibate.
+In interviews, Tartt has stated that she is Catholic and celibate.
 Her public appearances involve a sleek, dark and androgynous tailored wardrobe that would not look out of place in the ad pages of Vanity Fair magazine.
 Tartt's novels are devoted to the themes of guilt and beauty, and focus heavily on the tumultuous thoughts and feelings of her protagonists.
-It might not be inaccurate to call her the Morrissey of literary fiction.
+It might not be inaccurate to call her literary fiction's equivalent of The Smiths.

-- The Secret History (1992): The novel follows the adventures of a Six Student Clique of upper class Classics students who inadvertently commit manslaughter and try to hide the details from their new acquaintance, the story's lower middle class narrator who idolizes their culture and lifestyle.
+- The Secret History (1992): The novel follows the adventures of a few upper class Classics students who inadvertently commit manslaughter and try to hide the details from their new acquaintance, the story's lower middle class narrator who idolizes their culture and lifestyle.

 - The Little Friend (2002): Insufferable Genius Harriet tries to solve the mysterious death of her 9-year-old brother some 12 years after the fact.